 This tour is meant for architecture and interior decoration lovers.

-A first stretch in the West will recall Art Déco‘s origins and diffusion, highlighted with several houses built in the same street by key architects.
+A first stretch in Western Paris will recall Art Déco‘s origins and diffusion, highlighted with several houses built in the same street by key architects.
 One of these houses will be exceptionally open for a visit of the vast workshop on the ground floor.

 Just a block away, another amazing place, built by leading 1930’s architect Le Corbusier, gives another orientation to modernist style.

 After a short metro trip, a stop has been arranged in one of the most beautiful and typical restaurants in Paris, rich with anecdotes.
 Across the street, is another example of Art Deco buildings, directly inspired by American high rise.

 The end of the tour will take place in a fantastic hotel built as a tribute to the great 1925 Art Déco exhibition, filled with the most refined furniture, frescoes, and decors.

 Art Deco in Paris